Eco Restore launches 2024 tree growing season | Ghana News Agency

 By Rosemary Wayo

-Kparigu (NE/R), June 13, GNA – Eco Restore, an organisation focused on landscape beautification, has launched its 2024 tree growing season at Kparigu, a community in the West Mamprusi Municipality of the North East Region.
+Kparigu (NE/R), June 14, GNA – Eco Restore has launched its 2024 tree growing season at Kparigu, a community in the West Mamprusi Municipality of the North East Region.

 The launch involved the Chief and key stakeholders of the community, who planted indigenous trees as a symbol of accepting to begin growing trees in the area.